Anna (2019 feature film): Production

 On 9 October 2017, it was reported that Luc Besson's next film would be Anna, starring newcomer Sasha Luss, along with Helen Mirren, Luke Evans, and Cillian Murphy.
 EuropaCorp produced the film while Lionsgate handled the distribution under their Summit Entertainment label.

 Principal photography on the film began in early November 2017 in Belgrade.
-Various film scenes were also filmed in Moscow, Russia, in order to be more authentic.
+Other locations were Paris, Moscow, Milan and Guadeloupe.

 Soundtrack

 Summit Entertainment released the original soundtrack composed by Éric Serra on 19 July 2019.
 The film also features additional music not included in the soundtrack.

 Release

 The film was released in the United States on 21 June 2019.
 It was released on Digital HD on 10 September 2019 and on DVD, Blu-ray, and Ultra HD Blu-ray on 24 September 2019.

 Reception

 Box office

 Anna grossed $7.7 million in the United States and Canada, and $23.9 million in other territories, for a worldwide total of $31.6 million.

 In the United States and Canada, the film opened alongside Child's Play and Toy Story 4, and was expected to gross $2–4 million from 2,150 theaters in its opening weekend.
 It made $1.4 million on its first day, including $325,000 from Thursday night previews.
 It went on to debut to $3.5 million, finishing 11th at the box office.